odellrb/Kickstarter-anaylsis-/README.md

   other variables to get a better idea of how to possibly crowdfund more money and backers.
 - What are some other possible tables and/or graphs that we could create?

-  We could use Pie charts, bar graphs, and possible a Box and whisker chart if one is interested enough for it.
+  We could use Pie charts, bar graphs, and possibly a Box and whisker chart if one is interested enough for it.